addabasmae/Google-Capstone-Project/README.md

   -	Identifying temporal trends within geospatial hotspots by defining peak weekdays and hours in top hotspots and determining the major hotspots during peak days and hours.
   -	Exporting key analysis outputs as CSV files for Tableau visualizations.

-## Share Phase - Supporting Visualizations:
+## Share Phase - Supporting Visualizations
 Based on our data analysis, we will use Tableau for our visualizations to create interactive maps, charts, and dashboards that highlight usage patterns and support membership conversion strategies.

 The final dashboard is published in Tableau public (Link: “https://public.tableau.com/app/profile/asmae.addab/viz/GoogleCapstoneProject_CyclisticBike-ShareAnalysis/Dashboard3")

-## Project Recommendations:
+## Project Recommendations
 -	Boost Member Conversion: Target casual riders in weekend/leisure hotspots with promotions and trial memberships to encourage annual subscriptions.
 -	Optimize Bike Allocation:  Prioritize electric bike availability at casual hotspots on weekends and member hotspots on weekdays.
 -	Seasonal & Location-Based Campaigns: Run promotions during spring/summer and near high-traffic recreational areas to maximize casual rider engagement.